In our world today, if you have a dog as a pet, you also have toys for that dog to play with.

 Cycle Dog is one of the world’s leading eco-friendly pet brands.
 Located in Portland, Oregon, Cycle Dog seeks to lower the carbon “pawprint” of the pets they create toys for.

-It comes in two sizes, the medium is tennis ball size, and large is softball size.
-It comes in blue, green or orange.
+It comes in two sizes, the medium is tennis ball size, and the large is softball size.
+It comes in blue, green, or orange.